• Skip to primary navigation

 Sweet Cabbage Filling

-Who hasn't heard of famous Czech kolache or buchty, iconic pastries filled with a variety of sweet fillings?
-I would like to introduce you to a less-known filling made with a fresh head of white cabbage, a fantastic vintage Czech recipe that is almost forgotten these days.
+Who hasn't heard of the famous Czech kolache or buchty, iconic pastries with sweet fillings?
+I would like to introduce a lesser-known filling made with fresh white cabbage—a fantastic vintage Czech recipe that is nearly forgotten today.

 Prevent your screen from going dark